ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Coreth**

 - Added metric for number of processed and accepted transactions
-- Added wait for state sync goroutines to complete on shutdown
+- Added wait for state sync go-routines to complete on shutdown
 - Increased `go-ethereum` dependency to v1.10.26
 - Increased soft cap on transaction size limits
 - Added back isForkIncompatible checks for all existing forks